 With its earthen constructions unique to the Caribbean, Coro is the only surviving example of a rich fusion of local traditions with Spanish Mudéjar and Dutch architectural techniques.
 Founded in 1527, it was one of the first colonial towns and has some 600 historic buildings.

-The Delta del Orinoco Biosphere Reserve is characterized by great biological diversity.
+The Delta del Orinoco Biosphere Reserve and related national parks are characterized by great biological diversity.
 The delta includes large areas of permanent wetlands as well as seasonally flooded freshwater swamp forests which provide habitat for a number of endangered and endemic species.